parthgoyal05/Dubai-Housing-Price-Analysis/README.md

 # 🏁 Conclusion

-The **Dubai Real Estate Intelligence Dashboard** demonstrates how **Business Intelligence tools like Power BI** can transform raw property listing data into meaningful insights.
+The **Dubai Real Estate Intelligence Dashboard** demonstrates how **Business Intelligence tools like Tableau** can transform raw property listing data into meaningful insights.

 By combining **data cleaning, calculated metrics, and interactive visualizations**, the dashboard enables users to: